maRce10/sketchy/README.md

-(*in these examples compendiums is created in a temporary directory, change ‘path’ to create it in a different directory*)
+(*in these examples the compendiums are created in a temporary directory, change ‘path’ to create it in a different directory*)

 ### Boettiger